MMC

 Learn MoreAt the heart of our innovative approach to building design is our commitment to delivering projects with unparalleled quality, speed, safety, and efficiency.

-A new innovative 4,067m² teaching building which includes classrooms, learning, administration and ancillary spaces.
-With space decanted elsewhere on campus, the new building will increase student capacity at TU Dublin’s Blanchardstown location by 824 - a significant boost to support future growth and learning.
+A new innovative 4,067m² Teaching building which includes classrooms, learning resource spaces, administration spaces and ancillary spaces.
+Together with decanted space elsewhere on campus, the new building will increase capacity of the TU Dublin at Blanchardstown by 824 students.

 Higher Education - Ireland

-This Teaching Building, currently under construction at the TU Dublin Blanchardstown Campus (TUDb), is part of the HEB 1 Bundle being delivered under a Public Private Partnership (PPP) programme, which includes 6 projects spread geographically across Ireland.
-Upon completion, this Teaching Building will deliver an innovative building and contribute positively to the existing campus.
+This Teaching Building, successfully delivered at the TU Dublin Blanchardstown Campus (TUDb), is part of the HEB 1 Bundle procured under a Public Private Partnership (PPP) programme, which includes 6 projects spread geographically across Ireland.
+At completion this Teaching Building delivered an innovative building and contribute positively to the existing campus.

 The building layout prioritises the quality of the teaching environment by aiming to limit solar glare and solar gain with a wall of north-facing classrooms.
 In doing so it creates a teaching block completely integrated into the campus.